operand/agency/README.md

 chat interface.

-The following is a screenshot of a typical conversation which you may try that showcases the `DemoAgent`'s ability to understand and interact fully with every other connected operator, including running commands on the host, or even chatting with `ChattyAI`.
+The following is a screenshot of a typical conversation which you may try that showcases the `DemoAgent`'s ability to understand and intelligently interact with any other connected operator, including running commands on the host, or even chatting with `ChattyAI`.

 > TODO add screenshot